Klemek/yxorp/README.md

 1. (on localhost) websites that doesn't like "being" on another port
 2. websites that doesn't like not being the host
-3. dynamic URLs created in scripts
+3. dynamic HTTP queries created in scripts
+4. non-GET method